Presidential Guard Regiment (Turkey): History

+2016 coup

 Following the abortive coup attempt of 2016, almost 300 members of this unit were arrested.
 Shortly thereafter, the Turkish government announced that the entire Presidential Guard Regiment was to be disbanded.
 Though plans for full disbandment were subsequently abandoned, the Presidential Guard was reorganised and its ceremonial responsibility for the protection of the presidential palace was handed over to a special police operations unit.